peterwwillis/devopsyoga-content/what-is-devops.md

 Another way to think of DevOps is as agile methods, applied throughout an organization, to help a software product succeed.

 Implementing DevOps is a big undertaking, but not because the tools or processes are complicated.
-The biggest challenge is in changing everyone's mindset in order to become comfortable with new ways to work together.[citation needed]
+The biggest challenge is in changing everyone's mindset in order to become comfortable with new ways to work together.